RoaLogic/apb4_gpio/README.md

 - User-defined number of Bi-directional General Purpose IO
 - Automatic synchronisation of General Inputs to Bus Clock
 - Each General Output configurable as push-pull or open-drain
+- Programmable IRQ generation
+- Each General Input individually configurable as a level or edge triggered interrupt.

 ## Interfaces